rscoin-project/rscoin/doc/README.md

-PIVXL Core
+RSCOIN Core
 =============

 Setup
 ---------------------
-[PIVXL Core](http://pivxl.org/wallet) is the original PIVXL client and it builds the backbone of the network.
-However, it downloads and stores the entire history of PIVXL transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[RSCOIN Core](http://rscoin.org/wallet) is the original RSCOIN client and it builds the backbone of the network.
+However, it downloads and stores the entire history of RSCOIN transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run PIVXL Core on your native platform.
+The following are some helpful notes on how to run RSCOIN Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/pivxl-qt` (GUI) or
+- `bin/rscoin-qt` (GUI) or
-- `bin/pivxld` (headless)
+- `bin/rscoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run pivxl-qt.exe.
+Unpack the files into a directory, and then run rscoin-qt.exe.

 ### macOS

-Drag PIVXL-Qt to your applications folder, and then run PIVXL-Qt.
+Drag RSCOIN-Qt to your applications folder, and then run RSCOIN-Qt.

 ### Need Help?

-* See the documentation at the [PIVXL Wiki](https://github.com/PIVXL-Project/PIVXL/wiki) for help and more information.
+* See the documentation at the [RSCOIN Wiki](https://github.com/RSCOIN-Project/RSCOIN/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [PIVXL Forum](http://forum.pivxl.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [RSCOIN Forum](http://forum.rscoin.org/).
-* Join our Discord server [Discord Server](https://discord.pivxl.org)
+* Join our Discord server [Discord Server](https://discord.rscoin.org)

 Building
 ---------------------
-The following are developer notes on how to build PIVXL Core on your native platform.
+The following are developer notes on how to build RSCOIN Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)